-Patients seeking rejuvenating procedures for their aging face often present with prominent nasolabial folds, marionette lines, perioral lines, loss of volume to the lips, and changes along the jawline.
-Subtle changes along the jawline reveal advancing age.
-A patient’s appearance is significantly affected with the loss of definition of the mandibular border.
-There is a general perception that a well-contoured jawline is the hallmark of a youthful face.
+Patients seeking facial rejuvenation often present with prominent nasolabial folds, marionette lines, perioral lines, loss of volume to the lips, and changes along the jawline.
+The patient’s appearance is significantly affected by the loss of definition along the mandibular border.
+A contoured jawline is often seen as indicative of a more youthful appearance.

-Aging is a natural phenomenon and the skin bears the first obvious signs of the passing of time.
-Gravitational forces, increased tissue laxity, and progressive bone resorption all play a role in the manifestations of facial aging.
+Aging is a natural phenomenon and gravitational forces, increased tissue laxity, and progressive bone resorption all play a role in the facial manifestations.
 Atrophy and resorption of the malar, submalar, and buccal fat pads lead to volume loss in the midface.
 With aging, the jawline’s shape becomes less aesthetically appealing.
-As a result, there has been a significant increase in the number of non-surgical and minimally invasive procedures available to help contour the jawline and restore lost facial volume.
+As a result, there has been a significant increase in the number of non-surgical and minimally invasive procedures available to efficiently contour the jawline and restore lost facial volume.

-The chin and jawline are common areas of concern among patients.
-Patients, in particular, are concerned with the loss of jawline definition, the formation of jowls, and deepening of the pre-jowl sulcus.
-The redistribution in volume and position of the soft tissue of the lower face create undesirable shadows that detract from a patient’s appearance.
-Knowledge of age-related anatomy is vital in trying to restore a youthful face.
+The chin and jawline are common areas of concern and patients are particularly concered with loss of jawline definition, the formation of jowls, and deepening of the pre-jowl sulcus.
+The redistribution in volume and position of the soft tissue of the lower face creates undesirable shadows that detract from a patient’s appearance.
+Knowledge of age-related anatomy is vital in restoring a youthful face.
 Furthermore, a practitioner must recognize the form of an attractive chin and sculpted or well-contoured jawline.

-Apart from age-associated volume loss that is now known to contribute to the structural changes of the aging face, the process of aging is also visibly manifested in the skin.
-It is essential to come up with a multipronged approach in contouring the jawline to deal with sagging, jowl formation, and chin widening.
-Distinct age-related changes at the lower third of the face and neck can be dramatically addressed with traditional face-lift or genioplasty.
-It is currently the only treatment modality that allows maximum jawline contouring with reliable long-term results.
+In addition to age-associated volume loss that contributes to the structural changes of the face, the process of aging also visibly manifests in the skin.
+A multi-pronged approach is essential when contouring the jawline to deal with sagging, jowl formation, and chin widening.

-However, the last decade has seen minimally invasive procedures evolve as the gold standard for facial rejuvenation.
-Soft tissue augmentation in the form of dermal fillers and botulinum toxin are some of the most current options that many patients desire.
 Plastic surgeons and aesthetic practitioners must include minimally invasive techniques in their treatment strategies for the lower face and neck.
-Both surgical and non-surgical procedures used in sculpting the jawline have varying degrees of risk and invasiveness.
-Minimally invasive methods may soon go head to head with traditional aesthetic procedures or become a worthy replacement.
+While both surgical and non-surgical procedures have varying degrees of risk, minimally invasive methods may soon go head to head with traditional aesthetic procedures or become a worthy replacement.

 Soft Tissue Fillers

-Dr. Goldie, like many practitioners, recommends the use of cannula when treating the jawline to avoid vascular compromise.
-Superficial muscular aponeurotic system, also known as SMAS, protects the facial artery in that region.
-Injectors would unknowingly go underneath the fascia using a long needle.
-With the use of cannula; however, one can stay in the plane where no major arteries are present and can easily feel if they are going out of the area.
+Dr. Goldie, like many practitioners, recommends the use of a cannula when treating the jawline to avoid vascular compromise.
+The superficial muscular aponeurotic system, also known as the SMAS, protects the facial artery in that region.
+While the injector may unknowingly go underneath the fascia using a long needle, the use of a cannula allows the injector to stay in the plane where no major arteries are present.

-Botulinum toxin injection is a non-surgical approach of correcting masseteric muscle hypertrophy.
-In the past, surgical resection of the masseter or bony angle of the mandible was the only option to reshape the lower jaw.
-But surgery is associated with a number of side effects like pain, hematoma, infection, and facial nerve paralysis; thus, it was not very popular.
+Botulinum toxin injection is a non-surgical method of correcting masseteric muscle hypertrophy.
+In the past, surgical resection of the masseter or bony angle of the mandible was the only option for reshaping the lower jaw.
+Associated with side effects like pain, hematoma, infection, and facial nerve paralysis, it was not very popular.
 In 1994, Smyth, Moore, and Wood introduced the injection of botulinum toxin type A into the masseter muscle; the results were decreased masseteric girth and a gentler, more rounded jawline.

-Kim and colleagues were able to treat 1,021 patients with botulinum toxin to reduce the volume of the masseter muscle in 2005.
-The team concluded that neurotoxin injection for aesthetic purposes is not a complex technique, with few side effects, reduced recovery time, and is a better alternative to surgical masseter resection.
-A few studies also claimed that botulinum toxin injection to the masseter could treat bruxism, indicating reduced frequency of teeth grinding events and decreased bruxism-associated pain, as well as high anecdotal patient satisfaction.
+In 2005, Kim and colleagues treated 1,021 patients with botulinum toxin to reduce the volume of the masseter muscle.
+The team concluded that neurotoxin injection for aesthetic purposes requires simple technique, with few side effects and reduced recovery time, making it a better alternative to surgical masseter resection.
+Studies also claimed that botulinum toxin injection to the masseter could treat bruxism, indicating reduced frequency of teeth grinding events and decreased bruxism-associated pain, as well as high anecdotal patient satisfaction.

-Threads can be used as a safe and effective alternative for traditional lifting methods.
-According to Dr. Jacques Otto, polydioxanone (PDO) threads made of biodegradable synthetic polymer is a good product for lifting and tightening the jawline.
-In addition, sutures aim to stimulate collagen synthesis and elastin production for an overall rejuvenated effect.
-The importance of extracting thorough history before treating a patient cannot be stressed enough.
-Surgical treatment is more beneficial in a patient with very lax skin.
-The same is true for patients with severely wrinkled skin, as threads tend to pucker when you tighten it.
+Threads are a safe and effective alternative to traditional lifting methods.
+According to Dr. Jacques Otto, polydioxanone (PDO) threads made of biodegradable synthetic polymer are great for lifting and tightening the jawline.
+The sutures stimulate collagen synthesis and elastin production for an overall rejuvenated effect, making this an ideal choice for patients with very lax and/or severely wrinkled skin.

-Using an 18G needle is recommended in creating an entry point before inserting the threads with a blunt cannula.
-Practitioners should avoid using needles for thread insertion due to the risk of injuring blood vessels or nerves.
-In treating the lower face, combining thread lifting with botulinum toxin will produce even better results.
+An 18G needle is recommended for creating an entry point before inserting the threads with a blunt cannula.
+Practitioners should avoid using needles for thread insertion due to the risk of injuring blood vessels and nerves.
+When treating the lower face, combining thread lifting with botulinum toxin will produce even better results.
 Dr. Otto recommends injecting botulinum toxin at least two weeks before thread lifting to relax the platysma muscle.
-Thread lift side effects can include bruising, swelling, puckering or rippling, asymmetry, and visible threads under the skin; however, extensive training should definitely lower these risks.
+Thread lift side effects can include bruising, swelling, puckering or rippling, asymmetry, and visible threads under the skin; however, extensive practitioner training lowers these risks.

 Patients should be informed that a thread lift is not a one-time treatment, as biodegradable threads are absorbed by the body over time.
-Good results from a thread lift should be maintained by following post-treatment care and consistent follow-ups.
-Anti-inflammatory medications to minimize swelling must also be avoided as they can interfere with collagen formation.
+Post-treatment care and consistent follow-ups are necessary.
+Anti-inflammatory medications to minimize swelling must be avoided as they can interfere with collagen formation.

 Radiofrequency and Ultrasound Therapy

-In the medical aesthetic industry, minimally invasive methods have become popular because they allow for faster operating time and fewer post-procedure complications.
-However, some patients may be needle-averse and unsure about receiving injectables.
-ULTRAcel is a non-surgical facelift therapy, which is a great initial treatment for patients with lower face concerns but don’t want any form of injectables or threadlift.
+For patients who are needle-averse or unsure about receiving injectables, ULTRAcel is a non-surgical facelift therapy that is a great initial treatment for patients with lower face concerns.
 An ULTRAcel machine combines high intensity focused ultrasound (HIFU) technology, radiofrequency, and fractional microneedling to lift and tighten facial contours without the downtime associated with surgical procedures.
-Radiofrequency goes through the needles to stimulate fibroblasts and promote the production and remodeling of collagen.
-Only trained practitioners should perform microneedling + radiofrequency because it can cause burns and pigmentation changes.
+Radiofrequency stimulates fibroblasts and promotes the production and remodeling of collagen.
+Only trained practitioners should perform microneedling and radiofrequency; potential side effects include burns and pigmentation changes.

-In contrast with ULTRAcel treatment, Ultherapy is an FDA-approved procedure that uses microfocused ultrasound energy to target different depths in the skin to lift and tighten the jawline and neck.
-The collagen-boosting procedure incorporates ultrasound imaging, which allows practitioners to visualize the layers of the tissue being treated, ensuring precise administration without needles or incisions.
+In contrast with ULTRAcel treatment, Ultherapy is an FDA-approved procedure that uses microfocused ultrasound energy to target different depths within the skin, which lifts and tightens the jawline and neck.
+This collagen-boosting procedure incorporates ultrasound imaging, which allows practitioners to visualize the layers of tissue being treated, ensuring precise administration without needles or incisions.
 Ultherapy may be combined with dermal filler injection, although a two-week interval is required.
 Patients may experience slight bruising or redness, but nothing significant or persistent.

 In aesthetic practice, skincare is an important part of any successful treatment.
-A healthy and functioning skin barrier protects the skin against dehydration, penetration of allergens, irritants, microorganisms, and radiation.
-While daily skin care regimen that increases skin regeneration is necessary for a smoother and more radiant skin, preventing the degradation of primary structural constituents, such as elastin and collagen, is all the more crucial.
+A healthy and functioning skin barrier protects the skin from dehydration, penetration of allergens, irritants, microorganisms, and radiation.
+While a daily skin care regimen that increases cell regeneration is necessary for smoother and more radiant skin, preventing the degradation of primary structural constituents like elastin and collagen is critical.
 Counseling patients about the importance of sunscreen to protect the skin should be every practitioner’s priority.

-The cosmeceutical market is notorious for offering false claims, but some products are indeed better than others.
+While the cosmeceutical market is notorious for making false claims, some products are indeed better than others.
 The use of products containing Vitamin A is recommended because it stimulates the production of collagen, glycosaminoglycans, and elastic fibers.
-Alpha Hydroxy Acids (AHA) are also beneficial as an anti-aging ingredient as they increase skin cell turnover, resulting in reduced discoloration and evenly pigmented skin, as well as reducing pore size and softening the appearance of lines and wrinkles.
-Keeping the skin hydrated with a good humectant maintains the skin’s natural barrier and is an important after care regimen in every cosmetic procedure.
+Alpha Hydroxy Acids (AHA) are also beneficial as they increase skin cell turnover, resulting in reduced discoloration and evenly pigmented skin, reduced pore size and the softening of lines and wrinkles.
+Keeping the skin hydrated with a good humectant is an important final skin care step.